Around mid-July I set out on what would turn out to become the best Motorcycle adventure ever. And, the longest! Alone, like last year.

 Good weather, great adventure start!

-It always helps, starting off on an adventure in sun and decent summer weather.
-Makes for more enchantments, and more pleasant riding, especially on backroads.
-While heading south I ventured through greater parts of the Swedish countryside and areas never seen before.
+It always helps, starting off on a motorcycle adventure, that it’s sunny, and decent summer weather.
+Makes for more enchantments, more pleasant riding, especially on backroads.
+While heading south I ventured through greater parts of the Swedish countryside.
+Areas never seen before.
 Much thanks to the good weather it was indeed a great experience.

 Sweden has approximately double the population of Norway.
-People live pretty widespread, even if, like everywhere else, a lot live in cities.
-As a consequence, Swedish countryside is a lot less deserted than you might expect.
-Especially in the southern regions which is excellent farmlands.
+People live pretty widespread in the more southern parts, even if, like everywhere else, a lot live in cities.
+As a consequence, southern Swedish countryside is a lot less deserted than you might expect.

 When you take time – it flies